2006 Widnes Vikings season

 The 2006 Widnes Vikings season was their first in the 2006 Rugby League National Leagues since their relegation from the Super League the previous season.
 The Widnes Vikings aimed for immediate promotion back to the top tier eventually finishing second in the league and making it to the Grand Final.
-They ultimately fell short of this goal being defeated by the Hull Kingston Rovers by 29 points to 16.
+They ultimately fell short of this goal being defeated by Hull Kingston Rovers by 29 points to 16.